ehohe/ehohe.github.io/_pages/cv.md

 * "An Experimental Comparison of AI-Enabled Semi-Structured Interviews and Fixed Surveys: Response Patterns, Quality and Representation."
 With Kennedy, Ryan, Amanda Austin, Edward Hohe, Laura Moses, William Minozzi, and Leib Litman. **Revise and Resubmit, *Public Opinion Quarterly***.
 * "What are You Talking About?
 Political Conceptualization and The Mismeasurement of Political Discussion."_Under Review_.
 * "Cognitive Needs Fragment the Left and Unify the Right." _Under Review_.
+* Does Tone Matter in AI Generated Letters from Representatives? *With Ryan Kennedy and Adam Ozer*.
 * "Understanding the Effect of Negative Social Descriptive Norms on Political Action." *With Hans Hassell*.
 * "Counterfactual vs Abstract Self-Censorship." *With Katie Gouge*.
-* "Corrections with Consequences: How Pre-Commitment Bridges Beliefs and Attitudes."
+* "Corrections with Consequences: How Pre-Commitment and Conversational Norms Bridge Beliefs and Attitudes."

 ---